 - When there is vascular compromise secondary to the HA filler injection which can be caused by external compression on a vessel or intraluminal (within the vessel) injection

 My experience with hyaluronidase has been mostly with patients that have had Juvederm injected in the tear trough area from another facility.
 I strongly recommend that Juvederm not be injected in this area because of the risk of prolonged edema.
-The reason this happens more with Juvederm is speculated to be due to its ability to attract more water, and because it spreads more diffusely than the other fillers.
+The reason this happens more with Juvederm is speculated to be due to its ability to attract more water, higher concentration of HA in the product, and because it spreads more diffusely than the other fillers.

 When injecting hyaluronidase, it is mixed with lidocaine by the physician, so it is a fairly comfortable procedure.
 There are a couple limiting factors with the injection.
 It is not as precise as the filler injection, so it can remove some of the filler that you wanted to stay along with the unwanted filler.
 Also, dosing/how much to use, is not an exact science.
 It may take more than one treatment to dissolve the HA filler.
 The results can occur within minutes, but usually take about a day to fully appreciate.
-Also, Juvederm tends to be the hardest to dissolve, and it thought that this is related to the way it is cross linked (manufacturing process).
-I imagine that Voluma would be similar to Juvederm or maybe even harder to dissolve, but I don’t have any experience with it yet.
+Also, Juvederm and Voluma tend to be the hardest to dissolve, and it is thought that this is related to the way it is cross linked (manufacturing process).

 The bottom line is that you don’t have to live with HA filler that you are not happy with.
 You can easily reverse lips that are lumpy or too big, swelling around the eye from filler, or dissolve an over correction or asymmetry with hyaluronidase.
 An injection with hyaluronidase can get you back to where you used to be in about 24 hours.
 Also, it’s nice to have a little piece of mind when getting injected with an HA filler that the process can be completely reversed with a small procedure.